paigen11/file-read-challenge/README.md

-# Node.js Large File / Data Reading & Performance Testing
+# Node.js Read Large Files Challenge

-The challenge is to process a really large text file sourced from the Federal Election Commission.
+The challenge is to efficiently process a really large text file sourced from the Federal Election Commission.
 The input data consists of records of monetary contributions by individuals to poltitical entities.

 Code provided in this repository is in the form of Node.js scripts.
 They showcase 3 different approaches to process big data files.
 One script utilizes the Node.js `fs.readFile()` API, another utilizes `fs.createReadSteam()`, and the final script incorporates the external NPM module `EventStream`.

+## Performance Testing of the Different Large File Reading Strategies

 `console.time` and `console.timeEnd` are used to determine the performance of the 3 different implementations, and which is most efficient processing of the input files.

-### To Download the Really Large File
+### To Download the Really Large FEC File

+The text file to be processed consists of records of politcal campaign contributions by individuals during the 2018 election cycle.

 Download the large file zip here: https://www.fec.gov/files/bulk-downloads/2018/indiv18.zip

 ### To Download the Dictionary and Header Files

 The indiv18.zip contains files which are essentially in a comma separated values style.
 There are 21 fields.
 To make sense of them, you need to get additional files from the data_dictionaries folder.
-Download these as well:
+A "Documentation" folder is provided which contains the two files listed below.
+However, these files apply to the 2018 election data.
+If the file layouts have changed in subsequent election years, you will need to download the correct ones for the election cycle you are processing.
+Generally, you will want to  download from the Federal Election Commission "bulk downloads" site.
+The data_dictionaries folder should be checked for files named like the below.
+Download them if needed:

 bulk-downloads/data_dictionaries/indiv_dictionary.txt